emcog/breakingchanges/README.md

-# SvelteKit static blog starter
+# SvelteKit static work starter

-This starter contains everything you need to get up and running with [SvelteKit](https://kit.svelte.dev/) as a static site generator for your Markdown (and Svelte)-powered blog.
-[Check out the demo here](https://sveltekit-static-starter.netlify.app/), or view the [GitHub repo here](https://github.com/josh-collinsworth/sveltekit-blog-starter).
+This starter contains everything you need to get up and running with [SvelteKit](https://kit.svelte.dev/) as a static site generator for your Markdown (and Svelte)-powered work.
+[Check out the demo here](https://sveltekit-static-starter.netlify.app/), or view the [GitHub repo here](https://github.com/josh-collinsworth/sveltekit-work-starter).

 ## Features

 - ⚡️ **Super fast static site generation with hydration**.
 Every route is compiled down to static HTML and routed with (optional) JavaScript, thanks to the SvelteKit static adapter (pre-installed)
 - 📦 **Zero-config prefetching** for automatic, fast background preloading of all top-level pages
-- ✍️ **Markdown support** with a pre-configured blog
+- ✍️ **Markdown support** with a pre-configured work
 	- 📑 **Pagination** included (_can customize posts per page_)
 	- ✅ **Category pages** included
 	- 💬 **Posts JSON API**